Skip to content

 The promise of personalized multiview is compelling, but traditional approaches struggle to support it at scale.

-Viewer choice increases complexity fast
+Viewer choice increases complexity

 For example: Selecting 4 channels from 30 feeds creates 657,720 possible combinations.

-Client-side approaches are hard to deploy
+Client-side approaches are difficult to deploy

 Client-side multiview often relies on proprietary players, multiple integrations, multiple decodes, and stream synchronization, making rollout across devices harder.

-Server-side architectures reduce player complexity, but require transcoding for each arrangement, which increases cost and limits scalability.
+Mass Headend Encoding architectures reduce player complexity, but require transcoding for each arrangement, which increases cost and limits scalability.

 A more scalable approach to personalized multiview with quality built in

-Synamedia’s multiview solution assembles requested channels at the packager layer using HEVC tile remixing, avoiding full transcoding for every arrangement and minimizing impact on existing workflows.
+Quortex’s multiview solution assembles requested channels at the packager layer using HEVC or VVC tile remixing, avoiding full transcoding for every arrangement and minimizing impact on existing workflows.
+And because scalable multiview also needs to look right on screen, Quortex applies deep video compression expertise to help ensure clean, crisp tiled output.

 • No player replacement